Update: Search For Dale Watene

 Statement to be attributed to Detective Sergeant Chris Lucy:

-Mr Watene, 40, was last seen on the evening of Thursday 16 April.
+Mr Watene, 40, went missing on Thursday 16 April from Otautau and has not been seen since.

-As the weeks pass grave concerns for his well-being continue to grow for both his family and Police.
+A post mortem is set to go ahead tomorrow and a formal identification process is being undertaken.

-We would like to ask anyone who has information that might assist the investigation to contact us.
+We will have a clearer understanding of the circumstances once the post mortem has been completed.

-We also want to hear from members of the public who notice anything of interest in the Longwood forestry block.
+Police wish to offer their condolences to Mr Watene's family and friends.

-Police would like to thank the LandSAR volunteers involved in searching for Mr Watene for their efforts and ongoing commitment to locating him.
+Victim Support is working closely with Mr Watene's family and providing them with support.

-Anyone with information is asked to please contact D/Sgt Chris Lucy on 03 211 0400.
+Anyone with information in relation to this case is asked to please contact D/Sgt Chris Lucy on 03 2110400.

 Alternatively, information can be passed anonymously to Crimestoppers on 0800 555 111.